-- On June 30, 2015, the purchase option was exercised as set forth in the lease agreement entered into by and between ICE and Banco Nacional de Costa Rica in the amount of US\$19 million, which were paid in July 2015, for the acquisition of the Peñas Blancas Hydroelectric Plant. - (2) Las Pailas Geothermal Power Plant: - In December 2006, ICE's Board of Directors agreed to approve Las Pailas Geothermal Project through an execution-financing scheme referred to as "nontraditional," in which ICE will be the constructor and the Central American Bank for Economic Integration (CABEI) will be the investor, developer, and owner. - Afterwards, ICE will technically and commercially operate the infrastructure, acting as lessee, during a term of 12 years, at the end of which it may execute the purchase option for property of the plant.

-In March 2007, ICE and CABEI signed a contract for the lease with purchase option for Las Pailas Geothermal Plan, which includes the following main provision:

-- A lease is set for a term of 12 years with a purchase option for Las Pailas Geothermal Plant, starting upon the satisfactory receipt of the works by ICE. - The total amount of the lease is US\$240 (in millions), including lease installments and maintenance fees. - At the end of the lease term, the purchase option may be executed in the amount of 15% of the total investment accrued during the construction stage.
+- Upon expiration of the trust agreements, all of the trust assets, without exception, delay, or condition, will be automatically transferred ipso jure to the trustor, who will become the legitimate owner. - The Peñas Blancas trust is for a term of 20 years and the Cariblanco, Garabito, and Toro 3 trusts are for terms of 30 years. - (2) Las Pailas Geothermal Power Plant: - In December 2006, ICE's Board of Directors agreed to approve Las Pailas Geothermal Project through an execution-financing scheme referred to as "nontraditional," in which ICE will be the constructor and the Central American Bank for Economic Integration (CABEI) will be the investor, developer, and owner. - Afterwards, ICE will technically and commercially operate the infrastructure, acting as lessee, during a term of 12 years, at the end of which it may execute the purchase option for property of the plant. - In March 2007, ICE and CABEI signed a contract for the lease with purchase option for Las Pailas Geothermal Plan, which includes the following main provision: - A lease is set for a term of 12 years with a purchase option for Las Pailas Geothermal Plant, starting upon the satisfactory receipt of the works by ICE. - The total amount of the lease is US\$240 (in millions), including lease installments and maintenance fees. - At the end of the lease term, the purchase option may be executed in the amount of 15% of the total investment accrued during the construction stage.